-College scholarships for younger children are sometimes confused with school voucher programs, such as the Children’s Scholarship Fund, which provide grants to help families pay for a private K-12 education.
+College scholarships for younger children are sometimes confused with school voucher programs, such as the Children’s Scholarship Fund, which provides grants to help families pay for private K-12 education.

 This list provides links to three dozen scholarships for younger children.